TRustworthy-AI-Tools-for-Science/traits-audit/docs/demo_camd.rst

    :alt: Complex eigenvalue plot (pole diagram) for the DMDc-fitted dynamics matrix

-Each point is one eigenvalue of the rank-5 DMDc operator :math:`A_r` fit on the complete (whole-trajectory) augmented-state history.
-The dashed circle is the unit circle; eigenvalues inside are contractive and those outside are expansive.
-All five eigenvalues fall close to the real axis and well inside the unit circle for this run.  :math:`A_r` is a general (non-symmetric) matrix and can in principle produce complex-conjugate pairs — unlike the always-real, symmetric gradient-descent Jacobian used in the PyBAMM/SDL demos — but the fitted operator here happens to be close to normal.
+Each point is one eigenvalue of the rank-5 DMDc operator :math:`A_r` fit on the complete (whole-trajectory) augmented-state history:
+:math:`\{0.326,\, -0.214,\, 0.068,\, -0.082 \pm 0.083i\}`.
+The dashed circle
+is the unit circle; eigenvalues inside are contractive and those outside are expansive.
+All five fall comfortably inside it — consistent with the near-0.33 final :math:`|\lambda_{\max}|` seen in the evolution plot below.
+:math:`A_r` is a general (non-symmetric) matrix and, unlike the always-real, symmetric gradient-descent Jacobian used in the PyBAMM/SDL demos, it actually does produce a genuine complex-conjugate pair here (the two eigenvalues at :math:`-0.082 \pm 0.083i`, magnitude ≈ 0.116) rather than landing on the real axis exactly.

 Queried operating points coloured by growing-prefix :math:`|\lambda_{\max}|`, with the final Lyapunov function contour
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~